2 Day Itinerary for Hiking Weekend in Santo Antao, Cape Verde

 How to get to Santo Antao

 There are 4 ferries per day departing from Mindelo, Sao Vicente.
 The ride takes 1 hour.
-I recommend buying the tickets 1 day before departure at the ferry dock in Mindelo (along Avenida Marginal).
-Schedules vary thus I recommend getting to the office the day before departure and check.
+I recommend buying the tickets 1 day before your departure at the ferry dock in Mindelo (along Avenida Marginal).
+Schedules vary thus I recommend getting to the office the day before your departure and check.

 Where to stay in Santo Antao: